dragonflyoss/d7y.io/docs/reference/preheat/api.md

 title: API
 ---

 Use preheat apis for preheating.
-First create a POST request for preheating, you can refer to [create job api document](https://github.com/dragonflyoss/Dragonfly2/blob/main/docs/en/api-reference/api-reference.md#create-job)
+First create a POST request for preheating.

 If the `scheduler_cluster_ids` does not exist, it means to preheat all scheduler clusters.